-Getting organised is a common New Year resolution but, when it comes to your investment property, it’s one that can pay dividends.
-As you’ll have your insurance papers out (see Resolution 1), dig a bit deeper to check all paperwork relevant to your rental property, like:
+While getting organised is a regular New Year’s resolution, it is one that can pay dividends when it comes to your investment property.
+In addition to reviewing your insurance, dig a bit deeper to check other paperwork relevant to your rental property, like:

 -

-Your mortgage – is it the right type for your circumstances?
+Your mortgage – check it is the right type for your circumstances, and that you are getting the best deal.

 -

-Your tax invoices and receipts – in preparation for your tax agent and to help budget for on-going running costs and capital improvements.
+Your tax invoices and receipts, and depreciation schedule – in preparation for your tax agent and to help budget for on-going running costs and capital improvements.

 -

-Rental ledger – it’s important you get on top of any arrears quickly.
+Rental ledger – it is important you get on top of any arrears quickly (the insurance cover condition to act to prevent further loss applies to rent as well as damage).
 Accurate records are also needed for tax purposes and any loss of rent insurance claims.

 -